 How Often Should You Stream on Twitch?

-Generally the more often you stream, the more are the chances for you to grow on Twitch.
+Generally the more often you stream, the more chances for you to grow on Twitch.
 A smart streamer knows that streaming is just 50% of the work.
 The rest of the 50% time is spent on building your brand.

 The best way to do this would be to stream on alternate days, for a minimum of 3 days a week, and use the rest of the days to manage all other brand and content creation-related stuff.